Songs from Heathcliff

+Background

+According to Richard in the album's liner notes, despite the fact that he "was no great shakes at anything remotely academic" at school, "the story of Wuthering Heights has stayed embedded in my mind since those early English lessons, and its central character, Heathcliff, forever captured my imagination."

 Singles

 Four singles were released from the album.
 The lead single, "A Misunderstood Man", peaked on debut at number 19 in the UK Singles Chart, but suffered from a lack of airplay on radio (including from BBC Radio 2) and television.
 The second single, "Had to Be", a duet with Olivia Newton-John, reached number 22.
 The third single, "The Wedding", a duet with Helen Hobson, reached number 40.
 "The Wedding" is a retitle of the album track "I Do Not Love You Isabella (Heathcliff's Wedding Song)" which features Richard in duet with Olivia Newton-John and Kristina Nichols.
 The fourth single, "Be with Me Always" was not released until January 1997 and it only reached number 52.

 Track listing

-All songs written by John Farrar and Tim Rice.
+All tracks written by John Farrar and Tim Rice.